derrickoswald/CIMSpark/README.md

 Spark access to Common Information Model (CIM) files as RDD and Hive SQL.

+A good overview presentation is [Network Analysis and Simulation using Apache Spark on Compute Clusters](https://derrickoswald.github.io/CIMSparkPresentation/index.html?audio), or [without the audio tracks](https://derrickoswald.github.io/CIMSparkPresentation).

 # Overview

 This program reads in CIM files which are a